antsankov/s15_tsankov_data_lecture_notes/README.md

 # Memcahe
 * Why use it instead of Redis?
 Easier to learn, more stable and more portable.
 *  Best in situations where the # of requests is high and the cost of generating data

+#Javascript
+* HOisting, javacript compiled first
+* Closure means we can return functions that have access to different variables.
+* Use scopes to hid data adnd export an object
+* No classses, uses prototype inheritence.
+* ```this``` is not bound at compile time.